 I suppose mine were the last mortal eyes that ever saw the Janet Storm.
 In the small hours someone else looked, but could see nothing.
 The gale broke the next day.
 Nothing could be seen of our fellow-voyager, but no one thought anything of that.
 South-westerly gales followed, and a goodly portion of salt water passed through the Gebrudder’s hull, ere, by way north around the Orkneys, we fetched Stornoway.
 And when we got there, we heard that the Janet Storm had not turned up, and she never did.

 Note.
-Portmahomack was also in mourning after the lose of the Janet Storm as two members of the crew were from the village, James Campbell aged 43 who left a widow and four children and Donald Mitchell aged 19 were lost.
+Portmahomack was also in mourning after the loss of the Janet Storm as two members of the crew were from that village, James Campbell aged 43 who left a widow and four children and Donald Mitchell aged 19 were also lost.

 The Gebruder [different spelling from Captain Halcrow], but the same ship, owed by Mr. A. Ross and registered in Inverness, was wrecked on the Long Craig Rocks off Kirkcaldy on the 14th of February 1893 while on route from Invergordon to Sunderland with timber.